 By default resource accounts will have local calling privileges with access to toll free 1-800 numbers.
 Unit heads may request long distance and international calling cards where needed.

 Lync Conference Room Accounts and Phones:

-Conference rooms will have Common Area accounts and special IP phones designed for conference calling.
+Conference rooms have Common Area accounts and special IP phones designed for conference calling.

-There will be one account and phone device for each conference room.
+There is one account and phone device for each conference room.

 Common Area accounts do not require a logon.

-Conference room Common Area accounts will have local calling privileges.
+Conference room Common Area accounts have local calling privileges.